 Government Failure

 Governments are a necessary part of any society to lay down a foundation of rules and laws, to correct negative externalities, and to provide public goods.
-Most people consider democracy to be the ideal form of government, because they can choose representatives who, they think, will serve their best interest.
+Democracy is considered to be the ideal form of government, because people can choose representatives whom they expect to serve their best interest.
 However, even democratic governments often do not act in the best interests of the people who elected them.
 Several major factors cause this government failure:

 Special Interests